-For more information about these topics, see the P4V help (launch P4V from the context menu using Views > View in P4V, and click Help on the P4V toolbar).
+You may also find it helpful to see the P4V help (launch P4V from the context menu using Views > View in P4V, and click Help on the P4V toolbar).

 Using the Streams tool window

 P4VS provides two ways to view streams graphically: you can use the Streams tool window directly in P4VS, or you can call the Stream Graph, a P4V component, from within P4VS.
 This topic discusses how to use the Streams tool window.